-- 6.6 The Wyre Local Plan (2011-2031) paragraph 4.1.6 identifies the OAN for housing to be 479 net dwellings per annum, equating to 9,580 net dwellings over the plan period 2011-2031.
-This was derived from the Fylde Coast SHMA (2014) and its Addenda, in particular Wyre Addendum 3: OAN Update (Turley, September 2017). - 6.7 The Local Plan can deliver 9,200 dwellings (Policy SP1) or 460 dwellings per annum within the plan period resulting in a shortfall of 380 net dwellings or 4% of the OAN.
+6.6 The Wyre Local Plan (2011-2031) paragraph 4.1.6 identifies the OAN for housing to be 479 net dwellings per annum, equating to 9,580 net dwellings over the plan period 2011-2031.

+- This was derived from the Fylde Coast SHMA (2014) and its Addenda, in particular Wyre Addendum 3: OAN Update (Turley, September 2017). - 6.7 The Local Plan delivers 9,200 dwellings (Policy SP1) or 460 dwellings per annum within the plan period.
+Therefore, there is an unmet need of 380 net dwellings or 4% of the OAN.
 The Local Plan states in paragraph 10.4.2 that it includes sufficient land to meet identified needs in the first five years post adoption.
-Therefore, the shortfall of 380 dwellings against the OAN figure arises later in the plan period.

-- 6.8 The Wyre Local Plan (2011-2031) Policy LPR1 commits Wyre Council to bringing forward a Partial Review with the objective of meeting the full Objectively Assessed Housing Needs. - 6.9 The Partial Review will include an update of Housing Needs.
+Therefore, the unmet need of 380 dwellings against the OAN figure arises later in the plan period. - 6.8 The Wyre Local Plan (2011-2031) Policy LPR1 commits Wyre Council to bringing forward a Partial Review with the objective of meeting the full Objectively Assessed Housing Needs.
+Therefore, there exists unmet need of 380 dwellings at the present time, and there exists a mechanism in the Wyre Local Plan (2011-2031) to seek to meet this need in accordance with the timetable set out in Policy LPR1. - 6.9 The Partial Review will include an update of Housing Needs.
 It will be informed by a Local Housing Need assessment, as specified in paragraph 60 of NPPF19.
-It will also consider the implications of the PPG and the identified needs figure from the SHMA Wyre Addendum 3 and the recently-adopted Local Plan. - 6.10 The current calculation of the Local Housing Needs figure using the standard methodology gives a figure of 308 dwellings per annum.
-This equates to 7,528 dwellings during the plan period (assuming the Local Housing Need figure being applied forward from 2019).
-Therefore, based on the local housing need calculation prescribed by NPPF19 paragraph 60, the Wyre Local Plan (2011-2031) delivers sufficient dwellings to meet Local Housing Needs within the plan period. - 6.11 Policy LPR1 of the Wyre Local Plan (2011-2031) requires that Wyre Council undertake a partial review of the plan "with the objective of meeting the full Objectively Assessed Housing Needs".
-The partial review must include an update of housing needs and a review of highways and transport issues.
-The partial review must allocate sites to meet the full OAN taking into account the review of transport and highways issues. - 6.12 The adopted Wyre Local Plan (2011-2031) provides sufficient sites to deliver in excess of the local housing need figure if calculated using the standard method in PPG.
-The partial review will determine the housing needs figure for Wyre. - 6.13 Therefore, it is for the partial review of the Wyre Local Plan (2011-2031) to provide any allocations necessary to meet needs in Wyre, but if the standard method is used, the Wyre Local Plan (2011-2031) already provides sufficient sites to meet housing needs in Wyre.
+It will also consider the implications of the PPG and the identified needs figure from the SHMA Wyre Addendum 3 and the recently-adopted Local Plan. - 6.10 Policy LPR1 of the Wyre Local Plan (2011-2031) requires that Wyre Council undertake a partial review of the plan:

+The Local Planning Authority will bring forward a partial review of the Plan with the objective of meeting the full Objectively Assessed Housing Needs.
+This will commence before the end of 2019 with submission of the review for examination by early 2022.
+Specific matters to be addressed by the review include the following:

+- 1. An update of Objectively Assessed Housing Needs. - 2.
+A review of transport and highway issues taking into account: - (i) housing commitments and updated housing needs; - (ii) implemented and committed highway schemes; - (iii) the scope for sustainably located sites where the use of sustainable transport modes can be maximised; and - (iv) the additional transport and highways infrastructure that will be needed to meet in full the updated Objectively Assessed Housing Needs. - 3.
+Allocation of sites to meet the full Objectively Assessed Housing Needs taking into account 2. above. - 6.11 Wyre Local Plan (2011-2031) paragraph 10.4.2 states "The Council is committed to undertaking an early partial review of the Local Plan as soon as possible after adoption to address the shortfall against the identified housing OAN, in accordance with Policy LPR1 below."